 - Breaking big projects down into little parts.
 The job which seems overwhelming looks easy when we break it down into small steps.
 Using the student planner, you will learn how.

 - Taming the book bag.
 A book bag can be a wonderful tool for keeping books and papers together.
 It can also be a large “black hole” into which all sorts of items disappear forever.

 - Learning to deal with papers.
 With the one-binder method and a regular routine of purging, students avoid the “paper avalanche.”
 With a simple digital filing system, students avoid electronic clutter as well.

 - Getting everything ready the night before.
 Avoid the morning “rush hour,” and avoid a great deal of unnecessary stress.

-Two versions of this workshop are available…one for students and one for their teachers or parents.
+Three versions of this workshop are available…one for students, one for their parent, and one for teachers.
+The session lasts one hour.